Clint171/Zara_project/README.md

 * Create a lexical analyzer for Zara that identifies tokens like keywords (if, else, do while), operators, data types, identifiers, and literals.
 Use regular expressions for token recognition.
 * Test the lexical analyzer on sample Zara code to verify correct tokenization.

+## Week 4: Syntax Analysis - Bottom Up

+### Assignment

+* Implement a bottom-up parser (Shift-Reduce or LR) for Zara, covering expression evaluation, conditionals, and loops.
+Ensure that it can detect conflicts and resolve shift-reduce ambiguities
+* Test the parser by analyzing Zara programs and ensuring correct parsing